abuultjens/buruli-ulcer-mosquito-control-intervention/README.md

 # buruli-ulcer-mosquito-control-intervention

-Testing was performed on an Apple M1 Pro-based MacBook Pro (16 GB RAM) running macOS 15.5, and on a remote Red Hat Enterprise Linux 8.10 server (Intel Xeon E5-2699 v3, 72 threads, 377 GiB RAM).

 ## Dependencies:
 ```
+# All code has been successfully tested on an Apple M1 Pro-based MacBook Pro (16 GB RAM) running macOS 15.5 and on a remote Red Hat Enterprise Linux 8.10 server (Intel Xeon E5-2699 v3, 72 threads, 377 GiB RAM).

 epiweeks==2.3.0
 geopy==2.4.0
 joblib==1.2.0